symeo-io/symeo-js/README.md

 ### `-r, --force-recreate`

-By default, is contract stays identical, configuration won't be rebuilt to save time.
+By default, if contract stays identical, configuration won't be rebuilt to save time.
 Passing this option will force the rebuild of your configuration.